Landon Powell: Houston Astros

 On March 14, 2012, Powell signed a minor league deal with the Houston Astros with an invite to spring training.
 On April 3, 2012, Houston assigned him to the Oklahoma City RedHawks.
+He became a free agent following the season.

 New York Mets

 On January 18, 2013, Powell signed a minor league contract with the New York Mets with an invite to spring training.

 Reassigned to AAA Las Vegas 51s on March 30, 2013.

-On June 8, 2013 the Las Vegas 51s released Powell from his contract.
+On June 8, 2013, the Las Vegas 51s released Powell from his contract.

 Coaching

 On May 9, 2014, Powell was hired by North Greenville University, a Division II school located in Tigerville, South Carolina, to be the head coach of the baseball team.